The "Astro Boy Festival" is held at the Mukogaoka Yuen park.

 Tezuka Osamu's eldest daughter, Rumiko, is born.

-"Astro Boy: Hero of the Universe" is released at Nikkatsu cinemas nationwide.
+"Astro Boy: THE BRAVE IN SPACE" is released at Nikkatsu cinemas nationwide.

 The TV animated manga "Big X", produced by Tokyo Movies, is first broadcasted by Tokyo Broadcasting System (TBS).
 The program is aired through September 27, 1965.